gruntwork-io/docs/_docs-sources/patcher/running-patcher/report.md

 # Patcher Report

-In `v0.2.x`, the only available command is `patcher report`.
-This is a read-only version of Patcher that shows the changelog per module and its usages.
+`patcher report` is a read-only version of Patcher that shows the changelog per module and its usages.

 After running patcher report you will end up in the 'Modules View', similar to the screenshot below.

 ![Patcher Report screenshot](/img/guides/stay-up-to-date/patcher/patcher-report.png)